rotoniel/OptoElectronicSymbols/README.md

 # OptoElectronicSymbols
-Some symbols for diagraming optoelectronic experiments
+This is a symbol library for Inkscape that contains symbols for electronic, optical, and optoelectronic symbols used for diagramming experiments.